-This was a German offensive within 'Silberfuchs' designed to take Murmansk on the USSR’s north coast from the area of Finland round Petsamo (29 June/21 September 1941).
+'Platinfuchs' was a German offensive, known to the Finns as 'Platinakettu', within 'Silberfuchs' designed to take Murmansk on the USSR’s north coast from the area of Finland round Petsamo (29 June/21 September 1941).

 After coping with a strong Soviet counterattack, the Germans resumed their eastward offensive toward the Litsa river but, with the element of surprise now lost, were able to establish only a small bridgehead on the eastern side of the river.
 After a determined Soviet counterattack on 7 July, Dietl requested reinforcement, but received only a motorised machine gun battalion from Norway.

 On 10 July the Germans and Finns had to create a new plan after a copy of the offensive’s details had fallen into Soviet hands: the 2nd Gebirgsdivision now had to expand its bridgehead while the 3rd Gebirgsdivision had to advance in the south and establish another bridgehead.
 The renewed attack gained initial success, but after the Soviet forces had landed two battalions on the western side of Litsa bay, Dietl had to call a halt to the German drive.

 Matters now became increasingly difficult for the Germans as their thinly stretched forces had to hold a front 35.5 miles (57 km) long between the Litsa river and the Rybachy peninsula.
 In the absence of the proper roads which would have allowed simple transport, the German logistic position deteriorated rapidly and the offensive stalled.
 Dietl again requested reinforcement and Adolf Hitler, after an early reluctance to comply, agreed to the transfer of Generalmajor Ferdinand Schörner’s 6th Gebirgsdivision to Dietl’s command.
 After more discussion, two Waffen-SS regiments were also assigned to the operation in August.